Community Challenges

 The entrepreneur-athletes of the Élite C3 cohort looked for a cause that would rally them all...
 A cause that would not sell itself and that would be useful in all regions of Quebec where they live.
 A cause that would make a difference in their business and in their community.
 Their choice was suicide prevention.

-C2 - Quebec Food Banks
+C2 - Food Banks of Quebec

 An online platform to feed more people faster - $100,000